aarnphm/aarnphm.github.io/content/_index.md

 I try to be present, but you will find me either [[thoughts/writing#motivation.|writing]] or [[books|reading]].

 I like to take long walks, host [[thoughts/atelier with friends|functions]], and people watching.
-Cooking is my love language, which is how my mom expresses her love for me.
+Cooking is my [[/tags/love]] language, which is how my mom expresses her love for me.
 How one cooks their eggs tells a lot about how they treat others.

 [[thoughts/work|open-source projects]] are overall net positive for everyone, so contribute.